King's Counsel: Australia

 Appointments in the Commonwealth of Australia are made at both a federal and state level.
 The selection process varies from state to state.
-In New South Wales, the process involves a committee made up of senior members of each State's bar, and usually a non-practising former barrister such as a retired judge.
+In New South Wales, for example, the process involves a committee made up of senior members of the State's bar, and usually a non-practising former barrister such as a retired judge.
 The committee then consults with judges, peers, and law firms on the applicant's suitability for the position.
-The selection committees deliberate in private, and reasons for the decisions are not published.
+The selection committee deliberates in private, and reasons for the decisions are not published.

-From 1993, the Commonwealth and most state and territory governments began to replace the title of Queen's Counsel and appointment by letters patent with the title Senior Counsel (SC) as an honorific conferred by the legal profession.
-There is no difference in status between a Queen's Counsel and a Senior Counsel.
+From 1993, the Commonwealth and most state and territory governments began to replace the title of Queen's Counsel and appointment by letters patent with the title Senior Counsel as an honorific conferred by the legal profession, a trend that would reverse in the 2010s.
+There is no difference in status between a King's Counsel and a Senior Counsel.

 The first states to change to the title of Senior Counsel were New South Wales in 1993 and Queensland in 1994.
-Most other states and the Commonwealth Government followed over the next 15 years, including the ACT in 1995, Victoria in 2000 (though this was reversed in 2014), Western Australia in 2001, Tasmania in 2005, and South Australia in 2008.
-In the Northern Territory, the rank of Queen's Counsel was never formally abolished, but in 2007 the rules of the Territory's Supreme Court were amended to facilitate the appointment of Senior Counsel by the Chief Justice.
-Those appointed Queen's Counsel (QC) before the change in each jurisdiction were permitted to retain the old title.
+Most other states and the Commonwealth Government followed over the next 15 years, including the ACT in 1995, Victoria in 2000, Western Australia in 2001, Tasmania in 2005, and South Australia in 2008.
+In the Northern Territory, the rank of King's Counsel was never formally abolished, but in 2007 the rules of the Territory's Supreme Court were amended to facilitate the appointment of Senior Counsel by the Chief Justice.
+Those appointed QC before the change in each jurisdiction were permitted to retain the old title.

-Recently, there have been moves in some states to revert to the old title of Queen's Counsel.
+In the 2010s, some states moved to revert to the old title of Queen's Counsel.
 In 2013, Queensland restored the rank of Queen's Counsel.
 Those appointed Senior Counsel before the reintroduction of Queen's Counsel were given the option of retaining their old title or seeking appointment as Queen's Counsel, while all new appointments would be as Queen's Counsel only.
 Of the 74 Senior Counsel appointed in Queensland before the reintroduction of Queen's Counsel in June 2013, only four opted to retain their title of Senior Counsel.
 In 2014, Victoria also restored the rank of Queen's Counsel, by way of making new appointments first as Senior Counsel, but then giving the option to seek appointment as Queen's Counsel by letters patent.
 In 2019, the South Australian Government announced it was also going to reinstate the title of Queen's Counsel, and most eligible took the opportunity.
+In 2024 a new SA government reversed this decision.

-The Commonwealth appointed Queen's Counsels until March 2007.
-On 8 July 2010, Gillard Government Attorney-General Robert McClelland appointed the first Commonwealth "Senior Counsel".
+The Commonwealth appointed Queen's Counsel until March 2007.
+On 8 July 2010, Gillard government Attorney-General Robert McClelland appointed the first Commonwealth "Senior Counsel".
 In March 2014, Attorney-General George Brandis QC announced that the Commonwealth would revert to using the title of Queen's Counsel for new appointments and would give all existing Commonwealth Senior Counsel the option of changing their post-nominal to QC.